How can we help?

 Who am I lending to?

-We facilitate lending to creditworthy Australian-resident individuals and creditworthy Australian-resident businesses, although the majority of our lending is to individuals rather than to businesses.
+We facilitate lending to creditworthy Australian-resident individuals.
 Our average borrower earns an income of $84,000 and is 40 years old.
 Borrowers are typically seeking loans for purposes such as consolidating debts, purchasing a car or renovating their home.
 In our National Clean Energy lending market, borrowers are seeking funds for the purchase and installation of clean energy equipment, such as solar panels and batteries.

 At RateSetter, we do the work for you.
 We carefully examine an applicant’s credit file and circumstances to understand their financial position and ability to repay the loan.
 Our standards mean that we are not able to assist a large majority of borrowers that submit an enquiry.